Multi agency Referral Form Launched

 Kayleigh's Love Story

-A police news item on the film 'Kayleigh's Love Story' has been made to warn children of online grooming.
+The film 'Kayleigh's Love Story' has been made available on YouTube to warn children of online grooming.

 A checklist has been produced showing the warning signs that a child may be becoming involved in Serious and Organised Crime.

 Advice for parents and sports organisations is available from the Child Protection in Sport Unit (CPSU).

 The Unit was founded in 2001 to work with UK Sports Councils, National Governing Bodies (NGBs), County Sports Partnerships (CSPs) and other organisations to help them minimise the risk of child abuse during sporting activities.

 This followed a series of high profile cases of abuse of young athletes by those in positions of trust such as coaches in the sports.

 Tri.x have produced a briefing to download on Safeguarding in Sport.

 CEOP helps to keep children and young people safe online.
 CEOP helps thousands of children and young people every year.